prakhar2347/Python-projects/Mail Marks/ReadME.md

 - Use this project to make your first contribution to an open source project on GitHub.
 Practice making your first pull request to a public repository before doing the real thing!
 - Celebrate Git-For-Geeks by getting involved in the open source community by completing some simple tasks in this project.
-- This repository is open to all members of the GitHub community.
-Any member may contribute to this project.
+- This repository is open to all members who have registered for the Git-For-Geeks Event.

 # Sending marks using Mail
 Create a project which reads marks of each student from a CSV file, which also contains the students email ID and mails it to the respective student.